step-by-step-tutorial/springboot-tutorial/nosql-redis/README.md

 <p align="justify">

 This tutorial is included [Redis](https://redis.io/) configuration for test and none test environment.
-This tutorial uses two libraries to create connection factories for making connection to the Redis.
+There are two libraries to create connection factories for making connection to the Redis.

 * [Jedis](https://redis.io/docs/clients/java/)
 * [Lettuce](https://lettuce.io/)